We wouldn’t be human if we didn’t have some periods in our lives when we weren’t stressed, feeling anxious or down. It’s a part of normal life.

 Go the DIY route to start with at least until you feel ready for more.
 Download maybe a self-hypnosis audio and do it every day for a month, then see where you go from there.

-Next, I also recommend this Foundations of Wellbeing Programme.
-It’s written by Dr Rick Hanson, who actually wrote Hardwiring Happiness and the Buddha Brain.
+I recommend this Foundations of Wellbeing Programme.
+It’s written by Dr Rick Hanson, who actually wrote Hardwiring Happiness and Buddha’s Brain.
+His latest book is Resilient.
 I don’t actually like his written stuff that much, but this programme is fantastic.
-Click on the image for more about it.

 It’s essentially a year-long programme that you work through to help un-do habitual ways of thinking and, most importantly, develop strength, joy and resilience instead of the negative bias our brains are primed for.